CDKL5 Australia

 Senior Staff Specialist with the NSW Genetic Metabolic Service with over 30 years’ clinical experience.
 Established Australia’s first multidisciplinary clinic for children with Rett syndrome at The Children’s Hospital at Westmead in 2000.

-Associate Professor Wendy Gold
+Professor Wendy Gold

 Group Leader, Molecular Neurobiology Lab